 Click here for the Prep registration form.

 Entry to Years 7 to 10 in the Senior School is based on entrance examinations, interview, school reports and a reference from current Headteacher.

-Registration for entry in September 2016 must be made by 12 noon on Monday 30 November 2015.
+Registration for entry in September 2017 must be made by 16.00 on Wednesday 30 November 2016.
 Once you have registered your child, an acknowledgement letter with further information on the Entrance Examination will be sent to you.

-If you have requested further information on the Examination Preparation Scheme by ticking the box on the back of the registration form, this information will be sent to you as part of your registration acknowledgment letter.
+If you have requested a place on the Examination Preparation Scheme by ticking the box on the back of the registration form and paying the £100 for the scheme, an ackowledgement letter with further details will be sent to you.

 We expect girls and boys to be achieving mostly Level 5 in National Curriculum English and Mathematics, and the papers we set reflect the work contained in Levels 4 to 6.